-Allergy symptoms depend on your particular allergy, and can involve the airways, sinuses and nasal passages, skin, and digestive system.
+Allergy symptoms depend on the substance involved and can involve the airways, sinuses and nasal passages, skin, and digestive system.
 Allergic reactions can range from mild to severe.
-In some severe cases, allergies can trigger a life-threatening reaction in your body known as anaphylaxis.
+In some severe cases, allergies can trigger a life-threatening reaction known as anaphylaxis.

 Hay fever, also called allergic rhinitis, may cause: